tymyrddin/purple/source/docs/foundations/system-effectiveness/for-defence.md

 This is closer to chaos engineering applied to security assumptions than to a traditional red team engagement.
 The goal is to make model drift visible before an attacker finds it.

-### Design for model failure
+### Designing for model failure

-Assume the current models are wrong in ways you have not yet discovered.
+The working assumption is that the current models are wrong in ways not yet discovered.
 This is not pessimism; it is an accurate assessment of the state of any complex system.

 The design question is: when a model fails, what is the blast radius?
 Architectures that segment failure, that limit